haudren/scripts/README.md

 ```
 ./install
 ```
 away from installing.
-Unfortunately, I could not yet add direct support for linking in a protected directory, so you will have to manually link "change_volume" to your PATH i.e.
+Unfortunately, I could not yet add direct support for linking in a protected directory, so you will have to manually link "change_volume" and "xcalendar" to your PATH i.e.
 ```
 sudo ln -s change_volume /usr/bin/change_volume
 ```
 (This is because xmonad spawns commands in a default shell that does not seem to be the same as my current setup, and I went for the only place I was sure xmonad would find the executable).
-If you do not want to use this quick fix, simply drop back to using `amixer` directly in `xmonad.hs`.
+If you do not want to use this quick fix, simply drop back to using `amixer` directly in `xmonad.hs` and remove date widget.

 [dconway]: https://github.com/thoughtstream/Damian-Conway-s-Vim-Setup
 [dotbot]: https://github.com/anishathalye/dotbot